keithliam/draw-my-thing-protobuf/README.md

 # draw-my-thing-protobuf
-An implementation of the game Draw My Thing using (Protocol Buffers)[https://developers.google.com/protocol-buffers/].
+An implementation of the game Draw My Thing using [Protocol Buffers](https://developers.google.com/protocol-buffers/).